Island Finance Website

 Identifying how users complete tasks

-To truly support users, I needed to understand how they actually got things done, how they navigate, what they expect, and where they might hesitate.
+To truly support users, we needed to understand how they actually got things done, how they navigate, what they expect, and where they might hesitate.
 Mapping their steps helped us design flows that feel natural, supportive, and frustration-free.

 Applying for a loan through nav bar button: